Urban sprawl: History

 Many theories speculate as to the reason for the creation of urban sprawl.
-The theory of "flight from blight" explains that aspects of living in urban areas, such as high taxes, crime rates, poor infrastructure and school qualities lead to many people moving out of urban areas and into surrounding suburban cities.
+The theory of "flight from blight" explains that aspects of living in urban areas, such as high taxes, crime rates, poor infrastructure and school qualities lead to many people moving out of urban areas and into surrounding suburban areas.
 According to The Limits to Growth, reasons why wealthier people move to suburbs include noise, pollution, crime, drug addiction, poverty, labor strikes, and breakdown of social services.

 Others suggest that Urban Sprawl is a natural product of population increases, higher wages, and therefore better access to housing.
 Improvement in transportation also means that individuals are able to live further from large cities and industrial hubs, thus increasing demand for better housing further from the noise of cities.
-This leads to the creation of sprawling residential land development surrounding densely packed urban cities.
+This leads to the creation of sprawling residential land development surrounding densely packed urban areas.

 Characteristics

 Despite the lack of a clear agreed upon description of what defines sprawl most definitions often associate the following characteristics with sprawl.